 Show All Answers

-Residents must apply to participate in the program.
+Residents must apply to participate in Collin County Transit.
 Once approved, eligible users can request a debit card and load funds for taxi service.
-The cost to the user is 25% of the card value with a limit of $400 per month per user.
-For example, a user can purchase $400 of taxi service for $100, or they can purchase a $100 of taxi service for $25.
+The cost to the user is matched 3 to 1 with a limit of $600 per month per user.
+For example, users can purchase $600 of taxi service for $150, or they can purchase $100 of taxi service for $25.
 The dollar amount issued is subject to state and local funding availability.

-The policies established by the McKinney Urban Transit District (MUTD) Board provide public transit services for seniors 65 years and over and individuals with disabilities.
-The Low-Income Transit Subsidy Pilot Program is for individuals who meet the income guideline.
+The policies established by the McKinney Urban Transit District (MUTD) Board provide transit services for seniors 65 years and over, individuals with disabilities and low-income individuals.

 Uber and Lyft operate in McKinney.